pg-support/supt-km/docs/4. Processes/c. Post-sale/Register Product and Update Warranty.md

 #### Shopify Order:
 The customer can register the product associated with their order.
 ![[Pasted image 20240524123801.png]]

+When the website syncs with the delivery status from the 3PL (third-party logistics), products should automatically appear listed.
+However, the delivery status from the 3PL doesn't update on the website all the time.
+This means the delivery status shown online might not always be accurate.

+For example, if a customer receives their Spark 40 on Monday and wants to register it right away, they are not able to find that the product listed on 'My Product' page.
+This is because the 3PL status hasn't updated to show the delivery as complete yet.

+In this case, the customer will click 'REGISTER NOW' on the empty 'My Product' page.

+Another issue occurs if the 3PL status updates are synced with the website on Tuesday.
+This can result in the product being listed twice on the 'My Product' page, causing confusion for the customer.

+See also:

 <br>
 <br>
 #### B2B Order: